komrad36/KPS/README.md

 W			|	Angular Velocity
 V_B			|	Velocity (in Body Frame)
 E			|	Pointing Error
+SEMI_MAJOR	|	Semi-major Axis
+ECC			|	Eccentricity
+INC			|	Inclination
+RAAN		|	Right Ascension of Ascending Node
-ORIENTATION	|	Live 3-D View of Satellite Polygons
+PERIAPSIS	|	Argument of Periapsis
+MEAN_ANOM	|	Mean Anomaly
+TRUE_ANOM	|	True Anomaly
+ECC_ANOM	|	Eccentric Anomaly

 Simply choose Python (KPS_Vis.pyw) or MATLAB/Octave (KPS_Vis.m) and open the file for editing.
 Near the top you will see the list of available parameters.
 Don’t delete any lines or set any of them to ‘false’; just comment out the ones you don’t want to see, leaving only those you do.
 For example, the top of the MATLAB version shows:

+	plots = [
+	% R
+	ORIENTATION
+	% V
+	% Q
+	% Q_ORB
+	% ALT
+	% B_STAR
+	% W
+	% V_B
+	E
+	% SEMI_MAJOR
-	% PLOT_R = true;
+	% ECC
-	% PLOT_V = true;
+	% INC
-	% PLOT_Q = true;
+	% RAAN
-	% PLOT_Q_ORB = true;
+	% PERIAPSIS
-	% PLOT_ALT = true;
+	% MEAN_ANOM
-	% PLOT_B_STAR = true;
+	% TRUE_ANOM
-	PLOT_W = true;
-	PLOT_V_B = true;
-	PLOT_E = true;
-	% PLOT_ORIENTATION = true;
+	% ECC_ANOM
+	];

 More than about 3 plots or so at one time will be too small to be useful.
 Choose the ones you want, then save the file and run the simulation in the same directory as the KPS output files!
 No arguments to the script are required.

 The simulation starts in REALTIME mode, constantly checking for and adding any new data from the KPS output files.
-If it sees no change for a while, indicating that simulation has finished, it switches to FINAL mode, cleans up the plots, adjusts the axes, and enables interactive mode for the user, who is then free to zoom, scale, rotate, save plots to image files, etc. This utility requires the matplotlib and numpy modules.
+If it sees no change for a while, indicating that simulation has finished, it switches to FINAL mode, cleans up the plots, adjusts the axes, and enables interactive mode for the user, who is then free to zoom, scale, rotate, save plots to image files, etc. The Python version requires the matplotlib and numpy modules.
 Some example screenshots are included with KPS.